Happypig375/Box3D/README.md

 This package provides .NET bindings and prebuilt native binaries for the Box3D C library, so you can use a high-performance 3D physics engine from C# without compiling any C code yourself.
 The native libraries are built for **10 platforms** and packaged in a single NuGet package that works out of the box on desktop, mobile, and web.

 > [!IMPORTANT]
 > This is the C# wrapper repository.
 The physics engine itself is developed by Erin Catto at [erincatto/box3d](https://github.com/erincatto/box3d) and is included here as a git submodule.
-For physics documentation, tutorials, and the C API reference, see the [upstream docs](#documentation).
+For physics documentation, tutorials, and the C API reference, refer to [Box3D documentation](https://box2d.org/documentation3d).

 ---